ambrosiaandrade/ambrosiaandrade/README.md

 ### About me
-:earth_americas: I'm from Brazil, Pernambuco state. <br />
+:earth_americas: From Brazil, Pernambuco state. <br />
-:computer: I'm studying to become a Full Stack Developer! <br />
+:computer: Backend Developer! <br />
-:seedling: I'm vegetarian since the end of 2012. <br />
+:seedling: Vegetarian since the end of 2012. <br />
-:books: I studied Computer Science but I am also currently studying Biological Sciences <br />
-:dart: My projects at the moment are related to educational purposes, I want to help students and teachers to achieve a better learning process. <br />
+:books: Studied computer science and I have a MBA in fullstack development<br />

 ### Languages and Tools
 <div>